Role Hierarchy

 - Confirm "Manage Roles" permission is enabled

-- Confirm RoleLogic's role is above the target roles
+- Confirm RoleLogic is above target roles

-- Check that rules are enabled in the dashboard
+- Check rules are enabled

-- Verify the condition actually matches
+- Verify conditions actually match

-- Quick Start Guide — Initial setup walkthrough
+- Quick Start — Initial setup

 - Understanding Rules — Create effective rules